hunghvu/dynamic-wallpaper/dynamic-wallpaper/InternalLog.md

 ___

 ## 2020/09/07
+- Fix the issue where threads may not be stopped properly due to the state (isSelected) of the check box.
 - Update comments, complete the update.
 Ready to be released.
 - Next plan:
     - Implement save/import/export config function.